Kirtland Air Force Base: History

 Kirtland Air Force Base was named for Colonel Roy C. Kirtland (1874–1941) in February 1942.
 Colonel Kirtland learned to fly in 1911 in one of the first Wright airplanes at Dayton, Ohio.
 During World War I, he organized and commanded a regiment of mechanics and served as an inspector of aviation facilities.
 Recalled from retirement in 1941 at age 65, he was oldest military pilot in the Air Corps.
 Colonel Kirtland died of a heart attack on 2 May 1941 at Moffett Field, California.

-Kirtland Air Force Base has dramatically changed since its establishment as a U.S. Army airfield in 1941.
-It has evolved from a hastily constructed training and testing facility necessitated by World War II, to a significant USAF center for R&D. What began as a 2,000-acre air base has grown into a 51,800-plus-acre facility.
+Kirtland Air Force Base originated as a U.S. Army airfield in 1941.
+Built as a wartime training and testing facility, it grew from 2,000 acres to a 51,800-plus-acre installation and became a USAF center for research and development.